apache/incubator-devlake-website/versioned_docs/version-v0.20/GettingStarted/HelmSetup.md

 #### You can also check https://github.com/apache/incubator-devlake-helm-chart to make contribution

+#### To install or upgrade to the latest version, please check [here](https://github.com/apache/incubator-devlake-helm-chart/releases)

 ### Install

 To install the chart with release name `devlake`,follow these steps: